top of page

 Biosecurity

-We travel to many shows each year, and therefore we are not considered a "closed herd".
+We travel to many shows each year and bring in new bucks for their genetics.
+Therefore, we are not considered a "closed herd".
 This brings up some important questions: what is a closed herd, and what are the advantages and disadvantages of a closed herd?

 I don't personally believe in the foolproof safety of this method/claim in ensuring a herd is disease free for several reasons: first off, many bacteria/viruses/mycoplasma are transmitted via parasites, wild animals, or particles in the soil.
 Secondly, without proper blood testing there is no way to know if the animals included in the "closed" herd are disease free themselves before closing the herd.
 For transparency purposes, herds that advertise they are closed should be able to provide a full set of blood tests proving the animals in the herd are disease free before the herd was closed, and this document should be made easily available for customers to view.
 It seems this term has become a loose term in the livestock industry, and I have seen several people who advertise that they are a "closed herd" and yet they attend local shows or purchase animals from other breeders.